 - A jail term between 45 days and 1 year

 - Driver's license suspension for up to 3 years

 For each subsequent offense, the penalties continue to increase.

-Fight Your OWI Charge with Help from Ahmad & Associates
+Fight Your DUI Charge with Help from Ahmad & Associates

-Our Milwaukee OWI attorneys understand the seriousness of a charge, which
+Our Milwaukee DUI lawyers understand the seriousness of a charge, which

 is why we will provide dedicated defense for your case.
 We will stand

 up for you from beginning to end, with a focus on protecting your rights.